SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 The write access for an in-out parameter starts after all of the other parameters have been evaluated and lasts for the entire duration of that function call.

+..
+XXX What about multiple inout parameters?
+   Pretty sure this is just left-to-right.

 .. docnote:: Possible example of the "after all other parameters" rule?